Apr 22, 2026

 Congrats, you've got your loan!
 Now, it's time to set up a solid repayment plan.
 Most lenders will offer automatic payments, which is a great way to avoid late fees.
 Consider setting aside a little extra each month to knock down the balance faster — because the sooner you're out of debt, the better.

-Now that you know how to get started, let’s explore the best places to get a $2,000 personal loan.
+Now that you know how to get started, here are some of the best places to get a $2,000 personal loan.

-MoneyLion can help you find and compare personal loan offers from our trusted partners.
+MoneyLion isn't a lender -- but we can help you find and compare personal loan offers from trusted partners.
 See loan options below:

 Personal loan offers from banks typically come with competitive interest rates, especially if you have good credit.
 Banks are great if you prefer face-to-face interaction and already have a relationship with one.
 However, the approval process can be slower, and banks often have stricter lending criteria.
 This is a solid option if your credit is solid and you don't need the money ASAP.